FiM FTC EVENT GUIDE

 Judging of “Sibling Teams”

-Per the FIRST FTC, there is no rule prohibiting teams from having identical robots or Engineering Portfolios.
-In judging – if affiliated teams have identical robots and/or Engineering Portfolios and are in consideration for a judged award where those items are key elements to the decision process, judges will try to discern (as time allows) how the teams produced these deliverables.
-If it cannot be determined which team “owns” the deliverables, then both teams could be removed from consideration for the awards where those deliverables are a key element.
+Per the FIRST FTC, there is no rule prohibiting teams from having identical robots or Team Portfolios.
+In judging – if affiliated teams have identical robots and/or Team Portfolios and are in consideration for a judged award where those items are key elements to the decision process, judges will try to discern (as time allows) how the teams produced these deliverables.
+If it cannot be determined which team “led” the creation of the deliverable and which team “followed”, then both teams could be removed from consideration for the awards where those deliverables are a key element.

 Sister teams should not combine for judging sessions and team members cannot represent more than one team at a given event.
 In this case, the judges would not be able to view the teams as distinct entities for judging purposes.

-Note that this is for judged awards where robot elements/engineering portfolio are requirements and has nothing to do with the robot game.
+Note that this is for judged awards where robot elements/team portfolio are requirements and has nothing to do with the robot game.

-At the end of the event, the team’s Engineering Portfolio will be available for pick-up at Pit Admin or will be returned to the team pit.
+At the end of the event, the team’s portfolio will be available for pick-up at Pit Admin or will be returned to the team pit.

 Control Award – The separate Control Award Submission Sheet is no longer used.
-Control Award content should be included in the team’s Engineering Portfolio.
+Control Award content should be included in the team’s portfolio.
 Refer to the Competition Manual for details.

 Opening Ceremonies